-The English language is notorious for its use of silent letters, which is one of the reasons these are the hardest English words to pronounce.
+The English language is notorious for its use of silent letters.
 In fact, about 60 percent of English words contain a silent letter.
 But these often distressing words weren’t intended to be so confusing.

 Some of these changes are marked by the notorious silent “e,” which makes “rid” an entirely different word than “ride.”
 This usage makes “e” a diacritic letter, one that is unpronounced but changes the pronunciation of another syllable.